Working Papers

 [2] Paddy and Prejudice: Evidence from China and 12 other Asian Societies

 An Huang, Paulo Santos, and Russell Smyth.
 2023.
+Submitted

 In China, people from rice-farming areas are less likely to oppose having diverse groups as neighbors in the World Values Survey.
 This relationship is mediated by greater exposure to grain markets, itself derived from paddy’s higher land productivity, likely reflecting the opportunities for interpersonal contact created by markets.